zz-blue/CFL3D-SR/README.md

-## CFL3D
+## CFL3D-SR

-CFL3D
-is a structured-grid, cell-centered, upwind-biased, Reynolds-averaged Navier-Stokes (RANS) code.
+CFL3D is a structured-grid, cell-centered, upwind-biased, Reynolds-averaged Navier-Stokes (RANS) code.
 It can be run in parallel on multiple grid zones with point-matched, patched, overset, or embedded connectivities.
 Both multigrid and mesh sequencing are available in time-accurate or steady-state modes.

 The most up-to-date information can be found on the web at:

 https://nasa.github.io/CFL3D/

+CFL3D-SR highlights scale-resolving (SR) simulation.
+Featured turbulence model is an anisotropic minimum-dissipation IDDES model (AMD-IDDES).
+Inviscid flux scheme is a blended central/upwind scheme.
+Enhanced I/O functions include flow field averaging, animating and sampling.

 -------------